rhkarls/salt-portal-backup/README.md

  station in project:  12%|███████▉                                                       | 1/8 [00:01<00:11,  1.66s/it]
  measurement at station:  34%|███████████████████▍                                     | 17/50 [00:10<00:16,  1.96it/s]
 ```

+## Limitations

+- Rating curves are currently not stored in the backup database
+- Information on upstream probes is partially missing (i.e. not marked as upstream probe, group often missing,
+no info on probe used in which calculations)

 ## Building the pyinstaller exe